 Looking within the frame

 When your subject is looking at something (or someone) within the frame.
 Like a man lovingly looking at his daughter.
 When you give your subject something to look at that is inside the frame you create a second point of interest and a relationship between it and your primary subject.
-It also helps create ‘story’ within the image.
+It also helps create a ‘story’ within the image.
 Nonetheless, these are the most caption able images.

 Low Angle Portrait Photography

 For a low-angle shot, you need to position the camera below the subject.
 It makes the subject appear much larger than they are.
-It makes them seem strong, powerful, imposing or intimidating.
-Photographers often use a low angle when making portraits of presidents, leaders or athletes.
+It makes them seem strong, powerful, imposing, or intimidating.
+Photographers often use a low angle when making portraits of presidents, leaders, or athletes.

 Canted Camera Angle Portrait Photography

 A camera angle is canted if you turn the camera to one side so that the picture plane is no longer parallel to the horizon.

 The canted camera angle is achieved by tilting the camera.
 It evokes imbalance, transition, and instability.
 However, it may also suggest a feeling of excitement, suspense, or fantasy to the viewer.
 Use this angle if you want to make your subject look thinner or if you want to capture a simple yet unusual portrait.